0xZeruga/CicadaGames/README.md

 ## Moderate priorites

-[-] Make/find a picture which contains all elements of the city.
+[X] Make/find a picture which contains all elements of the city.

 [-] Finish the sprite animation renderer.